Meeco/docs/guides/oidc/oidc4vp.md

 Update an existing presentation request by ID.

 One of the options is to use the platform to host the (signed) request (see [here](#read-presentation-request-jwt)).
-The request parameters itself can't be updated, only the signed request JWT.
+The request parameters can't be updated, only the signed request JWT.

 **Endpoint**